scottbarnesg/scottbarnesg/README.md

 #### Hi, I'm Scott.

-I'm a software engineer turned solutions architect who enjoys designing and implementing novel systems.
+I'm a Software Engineer turned Solutions Architect who enjoys designing and implementing novel systems.
 I do my best work on applied R&D projects or greenfield projects in which I and my team have significant autonomy.

 #### Professional Work